 A rental car shortage is causing prices to skyrocket, and scammers have found a clever way to cash in.

-The Better Business Bureau Scam Tracker is receiving reports of con artists impersonating rental car company representatives.
+BBB Scam Tracker has received reports of con artists impersonating rental car company representatives.
 They claim to be able to get you a deal on your rental, but it’s really a way to trick you into paying hundreds of dollars for a car that doesn’t exist.